dikortis/LetsTalkETC/Episodes/Episode_12.md

-lines down the down the road inevitably roads are all going to lead back to you know trying to do a single merkel route into the Bitcoin block chain to secure a great deal secure a block change
+lines down the down the road inevitably roads are all going to lead back to you know trying to do a single merkel route into the Bitcoin blockchain to secure a great deal secure a block change